The generalized Phillips' spectra and new dissipation function for wind-driven seas: The Phillips dissipation function and Phillips' spectrum

 Similar analytical expression can be obtained for spectral flux of wave energy $P$

 For the inverse cascade case $x=11/3$ the energy flux vanishes $F(x)=0$ -- there is no but wave action flux to low frequencies.
-For $x=4$ -- the direct cascade $F(x)$ tends to zero together with the denominator in (\ref{Flux2omegax}) that gives a finite constant of wave energy flux.
+For $x=4$ -- the direct cascade $F(x)$ tends to zero together with the denominator in (\ref{Flux2omegax}) that gives finite constant energy flux.